-The 2019 elections have come and gone, and has produced its victors and losers no matter how illegitimate the ballot was.
+The 2019 elections have come and gone and have produced its victors and losers no matter how illegitimate the ballot was.
 Many issues that plague Nigeria severely were not even discussed in the campaign season.
 Dividends of democracy?
 What was discussed was patrimonial-manias in the shape of the obtuse mantras of “only X can save Nigeria”; good luck to the promoters.
 The unresolved issue of interest here is the raging drug problem that is ruining an entire generation of Nigerian youths and severely embarrassed the Buhari government through a BBC expose titled “Sweet Sweet Codeine.”
-As the drug problem has been largely unresolved, the government is going to be embarrassed again in the near future.
+As the drug problem has been largely unresolved, the government is going to be embarrassed again shortly.
 One may ask, where is the National Drug Law Enforcement Agency (NDLEA) in all of this?
-One should perhaps more importantly ask what roles the presidency and national legislators playing in drug enforcement?
+One should perhaps, more importantly, ask what roles the presidency and national legislators playing in drug enforcement?

 The Insider firmly declares the pernicious lack of funding as “the Curse” crippling the NDLEA.
 This might not be surprising.
 The surprise is that funding cuts have made the NDLEA not just an under-performer but has made its outputs retrograde.
 There has been a 20-year steady decline in overall funding.
 The Insider states that in 2018, staff are clamouring for funding levels provided by the Federal Government to the Agency between 1994 and 1999 in which at least 75% of the funding for logistics was provided.

-When asked if there was any known incidences of pharmaceutical concerns bribing NDLEA agents when their were guilty of drug offences, the Insider’s answer was a resigning “No need”.
+When asked if there were any known incidences of pharmaceutical concerns bribing NDLEA agents when they were guilty of drug offences, the Insider’s answer was a resigning “No need”.
 He went on to say if Nigeria was a sane country there should be proper oversight and supervision by his Agency of the activities of pharmaceutical companies but in Nigeria there are none.
-Again this is a gaping whole in the drug enforcement in Nigeria.
+Again this is a gaping hole in the drug enforcement in Nigeria.

 If the presidency and legislators are not interested in curbing the drug problem in Nigeria, a time will come when citizen movements will.
 But such collective desperation may present a major threat to Nigeria’s very own democracy.